Rume7/GPA_Calculator/README.md

 # GPA_Calculator
-A program to calculate the GPA of students
+A program to calculate the GPA of students.